MyThElon3404/MySQL-Circus_of_Queries/Case study's/Products Supplier.md

 ```
 </details>

+### Questions :

-Q.1.
+- Q.1.
 List the month-wise average supply of parts supplied for all parts.
 Provide the information only if the average is higher than 250.
 ```sql

 ```